Domattee/gymTouch/README.md

 env = gym.make("TouchTestEgg-v0")
 ```

-By default these also print touch information to console.
+By default these show you the sensor points added to each geom during initialization and print touch information on render updates.

 ## Installation